Meena (actress): 1982-1986: Child artist

-Lead roles
+1990-1999: Debut as lead and continued success

+Meena is regarded as one of the most successful actresses in South Indian cinema and has been part of several popular on-screen pairings with leading actors across multiple languages.
-Meena has been one of the top star pairs with every big star in South Indian movies.
-She made her debut in Telugu besides Rajendra Prasad in Navayugam in 1990.
-Her Tamil debut as a heroine was in Oru Pudhiya Kadhai in the same year.
-Meena's first break came with the Tamil film En Rasavin Manasile (1991) opposite Rajkiran, which was directed by Kasthuri Raja.
-Meena's portrayal as Solaiyamma won her fans' hearts.
-Later, the movie was remade in Telugu as Moratodu Naa Mogudu (1992) with Meena reprising her role.

-Meena entered the Malayalam industry with the movie Santhwanam (1991) where she played Suresh Gopi's character's daughter in the film released in 1991.
-Its success attracted more roles with senior Malayalam heroes.
-Meena has expressed a wish to do more films in Malayalam.
+She began her acting career with her Telugu debut opposite Rajendra Prasad in Navayugam (1990).
+In the same year, she made her Tamil debut as a heroine in Oru Pudhiya Kathai.
+Her major breakthrough came with the Tamil film En Rasavin Manasile (1991), directed by Kasthuri Raja, in which she starred opposite Rajkiran.
+Her portrayal of the character Solaiyamma received widespread appreciation and established her popularity.
+The film was later remade in Telugu as Moratodu Naa Mogudu (1992), with Meena reprising her role.
+Meena entered the Malayalam film industry with Santhwanam (1991), where she played the daughter of Suresh Gopi’s character.
+The film’s success led to further opportunities with senior Malayalam actors.

-The Telugu film Chanti (1992), opposite Venkatesh was nominated for Filmfare Award for Best Actress – Telugu and the movie was a big hit at the box office.
-She made her Hindi cinema debut opposite Chunky Pandey in the film Parda Hai Parda (1992).
-This was followed by Allari Pilla (1992), directed by Kodi Ramakrishna.
-Allari Mogudu (1992) and Sundarakanda (1992), both directed by K. Raghavendra Rao, President Gari Pellam (1992) with Nagarjuna, directed by A. Kodandarami Reddy were her other films.
+In Telugu cinema, she gained further recognition with Chanti (1992), opposite Venkatesh.
+The film was a major commercial success, and Meena received a nomination for the Filmfare Award for Best Actress – Telugu.
+In the same year, she made her Hindi film debut opposite Chunky Pandey in Parda Hai Parda (1992).
+She went on to appear in several Telugu films in quick succession, including Allari Pilla (1992), directed by Kodi Ramakrishna; Allari Mogudu (1992) and Sundarakanda (1992), both directed by K. Raghavendra Rao; and President Gari Pellam (1992), opposite Nagarjuna and directed by A. Kodandarami Reddy.

-Though Meena was famous for her homely girl roles in all south Indian languages, she acted in glamour roles and created a niche for herself.
-She acted in heroine-oriented movies like Pellam Chepithe Vinali (1992), Allari Pilla (1993), Bhale Pellam (1993) in Telugu.

-In 1993, another film was Rajeswari Kalyanam, directed by Kranthi Kumar.
-She won Nandi Award for Best Actress for her performance.
-She followed it up with films like Muta Mesthri and Yejaman.
-This performance won her the Tamil Nadu State Film Award for Best Actress.
-She plays Sudha, a smart and intelligent young wife in Abbaigaru.
-She also appeared in the comedy film Allari Alludu.

-Venkatesh and Meena, in particular, were a popular pair in Telugu cinema.
+Although Meena was widely known for portraying traditional and homely characters across South Indian cinema, she also took up glamour roles and established a distinct presence.
+She appeared in several female-centric Telugu films, such as Pellam Chepithe Vinali (1992), Allari Pilla (1993), and Bhale Pellam (1993).
+She starred in Rajeswari Kalyanam, directed by Kranthi Kumar, for which she won the Nandi Award for Best Actress.
+She subsequently appeared in notable films including Muta Mesthri and Yejaman.
+Her performance in Yejaman earned her the Tamil Nadu State Film Award for Best Actress.
+During this period, she also played the role of Sudha, a perceptive and intelligent wife, in Abbaigaru, and appeared in the comedy film Allari Alludu.
+Her on-screen pairing with Venkatesh became particularly popular in Telugu cinema.

-She has acted in P. Vasu's Sethupathi IPS (1994) co-starring Vijayakanth.
-In her follow-up movie again with Rajinikanth in Veera (1994) and Muthu (1995).
-Followed by movies as Maaman Magal (1995), Sengottai (1996), Avvai Shanmugi (1996) and Bharathi Kannamma (1997).
+After Yejaman, Meena continued her success in Tamil cinema with films such as Sethupathi IPS (1994), directed by P. Vasu and co-starring Vijayakanth.
+She later worked with Rajinikanth in Veera (1994) and Muthu (1995).
+This phase also included roles in Maaman Magal (1995), Sengottai (1996), Avvai Shanmugi (1996), and Bharathi Kannamma (1997).

-She debuted in Malayalam as a lead actress with the 1997 release Varnapakittu, where in she is in a romance with Mohanlal on screen.
-Later the duo was paired in Olympian Anthony Adam (1999), Mr. Brahmachari (2003), Natturajavu (2004), Udayananu Tharam (2005) and Chandrolsavam (2005) among others.

-In 2000, her role in Rhythm won her the Best Actress award at the Cinema Express Awards.

-A few of her notable works in Kannada films are Sri Manjunatha (2001), Simhadriya Simha (2002), Game for Love (2003) and Mahasadhvi Mallamma (2005).
-Her notable works were with Kichcha Sudeep which are, Swathi Muthu (2003) and My Autograph (2006).
+Her biggest breakthrough in Malayalam cinema came through Varnapakittu (1997) where she starred opposite Mohanlal.
+She pair later in Olympian Anthony Adam (1999).

+Meena’s Kannada film debut came with Putnanja (1995), opposite V. Ravichandran.
+She later paired with him again in Cheluva (1997) and Mommaga (1997).
+She co-starred with Jayaram in Malayalam films Kusruthi Kuruppu (1999) and Friends (1999).